jonnyparris/jonnyparris.github.io/_posts/2015-02-16-DBC-review.markdown

 * **Why are they in such an expensive part of town?** There really wasn't a satisfactory answer to this from a student perspective.
 The cons seem to outweigh the pros.

 ### Summary
-There are many more details that what I've divulged in this post, but these are my lasting impressions about my overall very positive experience.
+There are many more details than what I've already mentioned in this post, but these are my lasting impressions about my overall very positive experience.
 I was looking for a general review like this when I was researching what it was like so hopefully this can help someone else considering a coding bootcamp.
 Feel free to comment below with any questions or feedback.

 ### Further Reading